-- Hardcopy, e.g. documents, memos, presentations, drafts - Electronic data, e.g. files, emails, software, development tools, CM systems, networks - TOE and components (masks/reticules, wafer, dies, chips/modules, inlays, cards, demonstrators, samples, software etc.)
+- Hardcopy, e.g. documents, memos, presentations, drafts; - Electronic data, e.g. files, emails, software, development tools, CM systems, networks; - TOE and components (masks/reticules, wafer, dies, chips/modules, inlays, cards, demonstrators, samples, software etc.).

-The classification scheme shall match with the classification as given in CEM for the assurance class AVA:
+The classification scheme shall match with the classification as given in CEM and in the state-of-the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS AND SIMILAR DEVICES for the assurance class AVA:

-- Public information concerning the TOE (e.g. as gained from the Internet); - Restricted information concerning the TOE (e.g. knowledge that is controlled within the developer organization and shared with other organizations under a non-disclosure agreement); - Sensitive information about the TOE (e.g. knowledge that is shared between discreet teams within the developer organization, access to which is constrained only to members of the specified teams); - Critical information about the TOE (e.g. knowledge that is known by only a few individuals, access to which is very tightly controlled on a strict need to know basis and individual undertaking); - Very critical hardware design: The designs of modern ICs involves not only huge data bases but also sophisticated bespoke tools.
-Therefore, the access to useful data requires an enormous and time consuming effort which would make detection likely even with the support from an insider.
-If an attack is based on such knowledge the new level of "very critical design" has to be taken into account.
+- "Public" information concerning the TOE (e.g. as gained from the Internet); - "Restricted" information concerning the TOE (e.g. knowledge that is controlled within the developer organization and shared with other organizations under a non-disclosure agreement); - "Sensitive" information about the TOE (e.g. knowledge that is shared between discreet teams within the developer organization, access to which is constrained only to members of the specified teams); - "Critical" information about the TOE (e.g. knowledge that is known by only a few individuals, access to which is very tightly controlled on a strict need to know basis and individual undertaking); - "Critical+" information about the TOE is knowledge that is known by only a few individuals3 access to which is very tightly controlled on a strict need to know basis and individual undertaking The designs of modern ICs involves not only huge data bases but also sophisticated bespoke tools.
+Therefore, the access to useful data requires an enormous and time consuming effort which would make detection likely even with the support from an insider of the developer organization.
+If an attack is based on such knowledge the level of "critical+" has to be taken into account.
 It has to be decided in a case by case decision, if the knowledge cannot be gained in another way.